somatechlat/SomaAgentHub/docs/SomaGent_Architecture.md

 # SomaGent Architecture Blueprint

 This document captures the canonical, end-to-end architecture for SomaGent.
-It expands on the Master Plan, going deep on services, data flows, orchestration patterns, and the pathway to fully autonomous project execution ("Jarvis mode").
+It expands on the Master Plan, going deep on services, data flows, orchestration patterns, and the pathway to fully autonomous project execution ("KAMACHIQ mode").

 ---